arjperez-dev/backend-poc-arrow/README.md

 ## Seed Data

+`prisma/levels/manual-levels.ts` seeds 30 rows, and the two halves are not alike:

+- **1–15** are deterministic, hand-authored, graph-based levels, built from a `LevelSpec` through the shared `buildLevel()` grid builder.
+- **16–30** are *generated placeholders*, not real boards.
+Their authoritative playable definitions live in the frontend's local assets (`manual_levels_2d.json` / `manual_levels_3d.json`) and are never rendered from the backend.
+These rows exist only so every local level number resolves to a backend `Level.id` — progress and leaderboard flows map number → id via `GET /levels`, and without a row the lookup returns null, which previously left every 3D level's leaderboard permanently empty.

-`prisma/levels/manual-levels.ts` contains deterministic, hand-authored, graph-based manual levels.
-The seed script (`prisma/seed.ts`) upserts them by `Level.number`, ensuring stable `levelId`s the Flutter client maps to.
+The seed script (`prisma/seed.ts`) upserts by `Level.number`, ensuring stable `levelId`s the Flutter client maps to.

 If both `ADMIN_EMAIL` and `ADMIN_PASSWORD` are set, the seed also creates or updates an admin user for testing admin-only endpoints via Swagger.